|Department||Aeronautics and Aerospace|

 Application Deadline: Open Until Filled

-We are seeking a full-time post-doctoral research assistant to join the von Karman Institute in the Aeronautics and Aerospace Department in the frame of the European project MHD Enhanced Entry System for Space Transportation (MEESST), starting from July 2021.
+We are seeking a full-time doctoral student to join the von Karman Institute in the Aeronautics and Aerospace Department in the frame of the European project Magnetohydrodynamic Enhanced Entry System for Space Transportation (MEESST), starting from October 2020.

 As part of an international team investigating advanced technologies for future space exploration missions, you will mainly support the experimental research group of our plasma laboratory.
-You will be responsible for the design, execution and management of specific experimental campaigns investigating the interaction of magnetohydrodynamics (MHD) and the plasma layer created by the facility.
+You will be responsible for the design, execution and management of specific experimental campaigns investigating the interaction of radio-frequency signals, and the ionized plasma layer created by the facility.

 The job requires multitasking skills and predisposition towards teamwork while liaising closely with faculty, student and staff members.
 The position holder must have time management skills, being able to set independently work priorities to maintain stringent project schedules in a goal-oriented environment.
 Responsibilities will also include project and cost tracking.

 Candidates are expected to be self-motivated, hardworking and team players.
-We ensure a high-level of interaction in a world-known international research centre specialised in fluid dynamics for aerospace, environmental and propulsion applications.
+We ensure a high-level of interaction in a world-known international research center specialized in fluid dynamics for aerospace, environmental and propulsion applications.

-Informal enquiries may be addressed to Dr. Alan Viladegut, Research Engineer in Aeronautic & Aerospace Department: firstname.lastname@example.org
+Informal enquiries may be addressed to Dr. A. Viladegut (firstname.lastname@example.org).

 This position is ONLY open to citizens of member countries of EU or NATO.